-- Own & reside in a home in Jackson County needing repairs (no rental properties and no mobile homes)
+- Own & reside in a home in Jackson County needing repairs (no rental properties)

-- Have household income at or below 80% of Jackson County median family income (see chart below)
+- Have household income at or below 60% of Jackson County median family income (see first chart below)

 - Are up-to-date on property taxes and mortgage payments (if any)

 - Have homeowner’s insurance unless repairs needed are the reason you’re unable to get insurance

 - If the home is not insured due to requested repairs, we may be willing to communicate with your insurance company to attempt to restore the insurance contingent upon the repair being done.